Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Introduction

 The cumulative effect is that most published omics studies cannot be computationally reused without substantial manual effort.
 In practice, this limits reproducibility, cross-study synthesis, downstream discovery, and interdisciplinary collaboration.
 The scale of the problem precludes manual solutions: in November 2025 alone, more than 1,500 articles matching the query ``proteomics OR mass spectrometry'' were available from PubMed Central (PMC).
 A similar volume of articles are available for genomics, transcriptomics, and metabolomics.

 Current large-scale automated curation efforts primarily focus on linking existing author-provided metadata, which is often limited to a small set of keywords.
 Commercial tools that use AI assistants also exist, but are limited to summarizing literature or generating data-analysis code, rather than identifying datasets and making them accessible via natural language.
-For instance, Perplexity~\cite{perplexity} offers literature research but is prone to both direct and second-hand hallucination~\cite{gptzero2024perplexity}.
-Platforms such as ScienceMachine~\cite{sciencemachine} or Kosmos~\cite{kosmos} offer custom analysis of data on an experiment-by-experiment basis but do not leverage the large corpus of public data.
-At present, there is no scalable system capable of autonomously identifying relevant omics studies, recovering their underlying data and metadata, executing appropriate analyses on demand, and returning auditable, study-level results.
-Recent advances in large language models (LLMs) and their application to knowledge graph construction~\cite{peng2023knowledge} suggest new possibilities for automated literature processing.
-Emerging work has demonstrated the potential of AI agents for biomedical data analysis~\cite{huang2025biomni}, though these approaches have not yet been combined with comprehensive literature mining to utilize value of existing biomedical omics publications.
+Platforms such as ScienceMachine~\cite{sciencemachine} or Kosmos~\cite{kosmos} perform custom, on-demand analysis of individual studies rather than indexing and re-quantifying the large corpus of data held in public omics repositories.
+To our knowledge, no existing system combines these capabilities at corpus scale: autonomously identifying relevant omics studies, recovering their underlying data and metadata, executing appropriate analyses on demand, and returning auditable, study-level results.
+Recent advances in large language models (LLMs) and their application to knowledge-graph construction~\cite{pan2024unifying} suggest new possibilities for automated literature processing.
+Emerging work has demonstrated the potential of AI agents for biomedical data analysis~\cite{huang2025biomni}, though these approaches have not yet been combined with comprehensive literature mining to utilize the value of existing biomedical omics publications.